backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/ASG.md

 > So if you want your instances to use a new AMI and they are using launch configuration then you can just create a new launch configuration and update the ASG.

 - While creating an ASG we have to specify the subnets.
 Make sure you specify all the subnets.

+> [!question]- What happens if a scaling activity causes me to reach my Amazon EC2 limit of instances?
+> Amazon EC2 Auto Scaling cannot scale past the Amazon EC2 limit of instances that you can run

+> [!question]- If I have data installed in an EC2 Auto Scaling group, and a new instance is dynamically created later, *is the data copied over to the new instances*?
+> Data is *not automatically copied* from existing instances to new instances.
+You can use lifecycle hooks to copy the data.

 ## Health Checks
 - If *using an ELB* it is best to **enable ELB health checks** as otherwise *EC2 status checks may show an instance as being healthy that the ELB has determined is unhealthy*.
 In this case the *instance will be removed from service by the ELB but will not be terminated by Auto Scaling*.